christophmschaefer/miluphcuda/test_cases/gravity_merging/USAGE.md

 * directly open the created paraview.xdmf and choose settings yourself
-* load the prepared Paraview state in *results/paraview.pvsm* (*File -> Load State*), and select the created paraview.xdmf file under *Choose File Names*
+* load the prepared Paraview state in *results/paraview.pvsm* (*File -> Load State*), and select the created paraview.xdmf file under *Choose File Names* (note: if your Paraview version is not compatible with the state file version (check the first few lines of paraview.pvsm), either try a closer Paraview version, or load paraview.xdmf directly)

 * compare results (e.g., visualized with Paraview) to the animations in `results/`, which show the interior structure of the colliding bodies (cut views) for different quantities.